 To date, we have financed our operations primarily through public offerings of our common stock, private placements of our convertible preferred and common stock, collaborations and a license agreement.
-Through June 30, 2021, we have received an aggregate of \$2.9 billion from such transactions, including \$1.9 billion in aggregate gross proceeds from the sale of common stock in our IPO, follow-on public offerings, through our "at the market" stock offering program and the equity investment by Roche, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$921.3 million in upfront payments and milestone payments under our collaborations with Roche and CStone, our license agreement with Clementia and our former collaboration with Alexion.
-In addition, since January 2020, we have generated limited product revenue.
+Through September 30, 2021, we have received an aggregate of \$2.9 billion from such transactions, including \$1.9 billion in aggregate gross proceeds from the sale of common stock in our IPO, follow-on public offerings, through our "at the market" stock offering program and the equity investment by Roche, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$921.3 million in upfront payments and milestone payments under our collaborations with

+Roche and CStone, our license agreement with Clementia and our former collaboration with Alexion.
+In addition, since January 2020, we have also generated revenue through the sales of our approved drug products.

-As of June 30, 2021, we had cash, cash equivalents and marketable securities of \$1,380.1 million.
+As of September 30, 2021, we had cash, cash equivalents and marketable securities of \$1,293.8 million.